webboty/Dexter-Wiki/Command-oplet-instruction.md

 Note that non-movement instructions may not have any effect until a move instruction is sent.
 This helps to coordinate movement with things like end effector actuation.
 However, it can be confusing if you just want to e.g. turn a laser end effector on and off and nothing happens.
 Just send a movement command with the current positions to enable your other commands.

 ### Wait for Movement
 To ensure that a movement has completed, use the <a href="#f">'F' oplet</a>, as it will not return a status until the que is empty.
-Note that the robot may still be moving when the que is empty, because it can take some time for the movement to finish.
-To wait for the movement to be completed, send a second movement command, moving to the same location before the 'F'.
-The 2nd movement command will stay in the que until the 1st movement command is completed, and will take no time to complete itself, but will then release the 'F' oplet to return a status.

 See [DDE](DDE) documentation for the use of the DDE version of each command.
 E.g. for `move_to` use `Dexter.move_to (...)`